TheBigRoomXXL/tinyfeed/README.md

 ## Usage

 The CLI app is design to work with basic pipelining and stdout redirections.

+Tinyfeed expect a list of space or carriage-return separated feeds urls as argument.

 ```
 Usage: